Quasi-Clifford algebras, Quadratic forms over $\mathbb{F}_2$, and Lie Algebras: Abstract

+We provide characterizations of both the Lie and Jordan algebras generated by the elements in $\mathcal{V}$, as algebras defined by these relations.

-In case $R$ is a field of characteristic $0$, we identify these algebras as quotients of the compact subalgebras of Kac-Moody Lie algebras and prove that they admit a so-called generalized spin representation.
+In case $R$ is a field of characteristic $0$, we can identify these Lie algebras with quotients of the compact subalgebras of Kac-Moody Lie algebras and prove that they admit a so-called generalized spin representation.